puppetlabs/puppetlabs-apache/README.md

 }
 ```

-You can also configure a mix of IP- and [name-based virtual hosts][], and in any combination of [SSL][SSL encryption] and unencrypted configurations.
-First, we add two IP-based virtual hosts on an IP address (in this example, 10.0.0.10).
+You can also configure a mix of IP- and [name-based virtual hosts][] in any combination of [SSL][SSL encryption] and unencrypted configurations.

+In this example, we add two IP-based virtual hosts on an IP address (in this example, 10.0.0.10).
 One uses SSL and the other is unencrypted:

 ``` puppet
 apache::vhost { 'The first IP-based virtual host, non-ssl':